English

 Unbound

-bound but not connected
+Bound but not connected

-Reset the module (CMD: 0x04)
+Reset the module (0x04)

-The MCU sends the following command:
+The MCU sends the following data.

 0